liaoliao666/usequery/docs/reference/focusManager.md

 title: FocusManager
 ---

-The `FocusManager` manages the focus state within Vue Query.
+The `FocusManager` manages the focus state within Vu Query.

 It can be used to change the default event listeners or to manually change the focus state.